msa-em/nanocartography/nanocartography.md

 :::{figure} ./images/image38.tiff
 :name: fig30

-Figure 30: Determination of orientation of a known cubic crystal by measuring angles with relationship to the α tilt axis using a Kikuchi pattern (a) and plotting out the pattern with respect to the α tilt axis (b).
+Determination of orientation of a known cubic crystal by measuring angles with relationship to the α tilt axis using a Kikuchi pattern (a) and plotting out the pattern with respect to the α tilt axis (b).